Your Graduation: Background

-Modern Baseball emerged in the early 2010s as part of the fourth-wave emo scene in the U.S. The quartet formed in Philadelphia, Pennsylvania, the combination of vocalist/guitarists Brendan Lukens and Jacob Ewald, both originally from Maryland.
+Modern Baseball emerged in the early 2010s as part of the fourth-wave emo scene in the U.S. The quartet formed in Philadelphia, Pennsylvania, the combination of vocalist/guitarists Bren Lukens and Jacob Ewald, both originally from Maryland.
 At college, they met and added Sean Huber on drums and Ian Farmer on bass.
 Their first full-length, Sports (2012), was released through local label Lame-O Records, and showcased a mix of upbeat and catchy lo-fi pop-punk.
 The group developed a following, particularly on social media, and soon secured a deal with Boston-based independent label Run for Cover, the home of emo luminaries Tigers Jaw, Title Fight, Citizen, and Turnover.
 In 2014, they released their second LP through the label, titled You're Gonna Miss It All.

 "Your Graduation" depicts a narrator at a high school graduation party, mulling over a failed relationship.
 In the intro, they admit it has been difficult to get over a break-up: "It’s been three whole years of me thinkin' bout you everyday / Sometimes for hours, sometimes in passing."
 Lukens largely carries the vocals throughout the track, with drummer Sean Huber making an appearance for the song's second verse.
 The song was first made available to stream on December 10, 2013, alongside an announcement of the band's second album.

 Music video

 The FDR Skatepark in 2014, where part of the music video was filmed.

 The music video for "Your Graduation" was released on March 5, 2014, premiering on the music site Noisey, an offshoot of Vice.
 The video was directed by Kyle Thrash, who also helmed the band's debut single, "The Weekend".
 The clip was shot in Philadelphia, with live performance shots filmed at FDR Skatepark, a historic skatepark beneath an overpass of Interstate 95.
 The band invited fans on their personal Facebook page to take part in the video, with fan-site Property of Zack furthering promotion.
 It ended up snowing during the video shoot, as it was filmed amid a polar vortex taking the country by hold at the time.
 "Standing in the rain while it was 17 degrees outside was one of the worst things I have ever experienced, but it was definitely worth it," Lukens admitted.
 The band posted a behind-the-scenes clip later that month, documenting the video shoot.

-John Vettese at WXPN opined that "its long shots of a forlorn Brendan Lukens staring off into the distance with various lady friends at his side, the video depicts late-college ennui and post-college depression to a tee."
+John Vettese at WXPN opined that "its long shots of a forlorn [Bren] Lukens staring off into the distance with various lady friends at his side, the video depicts late-college ennui and post-college depression to a tee."
 Writer Dan Ozzi at Noisey noted that "The video captures all those nostalgic moments: the long awkward conversations, the crippling isolation, and also the skateboarding and partying with your buds."